ccdmb/catastrophy/README.md

 CATAStrophy is a python program which can be used as a python module or via a command-line interface.

-CATAStrophy is tested to work with python 3.6+, and it depends on [numpy](http://www.numpy.org/) and [BioPython](https://biopython.org/).
+It is tested to work with python 3.6+, and it depends on [numpy](http://www.numpy.org/) and [BioPython](https://biopython.org/).
 The install procedures below will install these for you automatically.

-Both can be installed from Pypi <https://pypi.org/project/catastrophy/> using [pip](https://pip.pypa.io/en/stable/).
+CATAStrophy can be installed from Pypi <https://pypi.org/project/catastrophy/> using [pip](https://pip.pypa.io/en/stable/).

 Installing with pip: